 But where do I recommend that you stay?

-The Houseboat65 Hotel offers something a little different.
-Imagine waking up along the Nile in a little flat that is just for you, yet still a part of a friendly and welcoming hotel!
-You get the best of both worlds, the privacy and intimacy of an apartment and the perks and great service of a luxury hotel.
+I stayed at Houseboat65 Hotel and loved that it offers something a little different.
+Imagine waking up along the Nile in a little home that is just for you, yet still a part of a friendly and welcoming hotel!
+You get the best of both worlds: the privacy and intimacy of an apartment and the perks and great service of a luxury hotel.

-I particularly love the views of the Nile.
-You’ll feel like you’re in a dream as you sit on the waters edge sipping your morning coffee and watching little boats float by.
+I particularly love the views of the Nile from the rooms.
+You’ll feel like you’re in a dream as you sit on the water’s edge, sipping your morning coffee and watching little boats float by.
 It’s also the perfect place to escape the noise of the city without compromising on location!

 This stunning property gave me the perfect balance between modern and traditional.
 I relished all the well-thoughtout details around the property and was delighted by the undeniably Egyptian feel of the place.